 Contoso wishes to own and build a meaningful, direct relationship with all consumers to deliver exceptional, personalized customer experience through relevant communications, personalized recommendations and services.

-Transactional Relationship: The existing business model means that they have a lack of a direct relationship with their customers.
+Transactional Relationship: The current business model means that they do not have a direct relationship with their customers.

 Fractured Customer Data: With multiple systems, Contoso has multiple records for the same person.
-This causes a disjointed experience to the customer who expects to be treated as one person regardless of the channel they are transacting upon.
+It causes a disjointed experience for the customer, who expects to be treated as one person regardless of the channel they are transacting upon.

 Multiple Platforms: The architecture at Contoso has evolved through acquisition and legacy systems meaning that data can reside in not only different systems but different platforms across multiple clouds and on-premise.

-Non-Customer Data: Contoso are drawing correlations between non-customer data and the impact it has on customer experiences, including data from third parties such as weather data.
+Non-Customer Data: Contoso is drawing correlations between non-customer data and the impact it has on customer experiences, including data from third parties such as weather data.

-If your organization feels familiar with the Contoso issue, you are at the best place.
+If your organization feels familiar with the Contoso issue, you are in the best place.